 by Jim Benjaminson

-Bass and his partner figured two lone riders would be suspicious so they acquired a buggy, stashed the coins under the seat and rode blissfully by the bands of law officers they encountered.
+Bass and his partner figured two lone riders would be suspicious, so they acquired a buggy, stashed the coins under the seat, and rode blissfully by the bands of law officers they encountered.
 Returning to Denton, Bass enjoyed the high life, spending freely and enjoying a local sort of hero worship.
-He had plenty of friends to warn him of approaching trouble and knowing the area like the back of his hand, he could easily hide from pursuers.
-Living the high life the money soon ran out and Bass returned to his old ways.
+He had plenty of friends to warn him of approaching trouble, and knowing the area like the back of his hand, he could easily hide from pursuers.
+Living the high life, the money soon ran out, and Bass returned to his old ways.
 Organizing a new gang, he returned to robbing trains.
-Only this time he chose to hit the local railroads – his gang robbing four trains in quick succession within a 25-mile radius of his base of operation.
+Only this time, he chose to hit the local railroads – his gang robbing four trains in quick succession within a 25-mile radius of his base of operation.
 It was at this point the locals turned on him and his gang.
-For seven weeks, the gang was pursued by a company of Texas Rangers, U.S. Marshals and local law enforcement, all to no avail (although an accomplice, “Arkansas” Johnson, was killed in a skirmish from which the rest of the gang escaped).
+For seven weeks, the gang was pursued by a company of Texas Rangers, U.S. Marshals, and local law enforcement, all to no avail (although an accomplice, “Arkansas” Johnson, was killed in a skirmish from which the rest of the gang escaped).

-A brother to outlaw Joel Collins who had participated in the earlier Big Springs train robbery, William Collins jumped bail and headed north, roaming across several states before eventually ending up in Pembina, Dakota Territory working as a bartender in Jim White’s saloon, a unique watering hole that straddled the border.
+A brother to outlaw Joel Collins, who had participated in the earlier Big Springs train robbery, William Collins jumped bail.
+He headed north, roaming across several states before eventually ending up in Pembina, Dakota Territory working as a bartender in Jim White’s saloon, a unique watering hole that straddled the border.
 A red stripe painted on the floor designated which country a patron was in – the saloon on the U.S. side of the line, with the kitchen and sitting room on the Canadian side.
 Known to the locals as William Gale, Collins befriended a local man, Robert Ewing, finally telling Ewing his real name and confiding he had a wife living in Dallas.
 Gale/Collins asked Ewing to write her a letter, which apparently Ewing did.
-One can only speculate but it is assumed authorities were watching her mail.
+One can only speculate, but it is assumed authorities were watching her mail.
 It wasn’t long before a deputy U.S. marshal arrived in Pembina looking for Collins.